 I did a lot of research into themes, and I found that many successful blogs use something called the Genesis Framework.
 Their website can explain it way better than I can, so I took this explanation straight from them: "The way your site looks can be instantly updated by what’s called a child theme, while all of the SEO benefits and core Genesis functionality remain untouched.
 That means that changing the look of your site is a snap — and you don’t need a designer or developer to do it.
 You could radically change the look of your site every week if you wanted to, and you’d never hurt your search engine rankings … because your design functions are kept completely separate from the core code."

 I definitely wanted Genesis as the backbone of my blog.
-I then bought the ready-made Foodie Pro theme (the child theme) and spent time tinkering with it to the best of my ability (I am not a coding expert).
-The way my site looks right now was all customized by me.
-I did have a designer do my logo, but that’s it.
-It’s very doable.
+I then bought the ready-made Foodie Pro theme (update: I now use Cravings Pro) and spent time tinkering with it to the best of my ability (I am not a coding expert).
+You don't need to hire anyone to customize a theme for you when you first begin unless you really want to.
+I did have a designer do my logo, but that's it.
+It's very doable.
 I wanted something clean, easy to read, and mobile responsive (most of my readers are on their smartphones).

 Ok, so now what?

 - Get some plugins!
 This will help customize your site and make it more powerful.
-A few of my favorites include the WordPress editorial calendar to keep me organized, this plugin to show your Instagram feed on your blog, and Yoast SEO to get you on the right track to having your recipes found on search engines.
+A couple of my favorites include the WordPress editorial calendar to keep me organized, and Yoast SEO to get you on the right track to having your recipes found on search engines.

 - Install Google Analytics.
 This will tell you who is visiting your site.
 They're the industry standard, and I highly recommend installing it ASAP (it's free).